Current graduate advisees

 Kathryn DeTore (Vanderbilt ’09) Kathryn’s research interests center on everyday practices in domestic contexts, as well as the conceptualization of place, large and small.
 Kathryn plans to pursue further education in archaeology after graduating in the spring of 2009.
 During the summer of 2008, through the support of a National Science Foundation Research Experience for Undergraduate grant (REU), Kathryn gained her first field season of excavation working in the Colca Valley of Peru, which allowed her to apply first hand her interest in household archaeology.
 She is currently working on an honors thesis based on that fieldwork, exploring issues of household economy and colonialism.

 Travis Williams (Vanderbilt ’09) Travis’s research interests revolve around issues of colonialism and post-colonialism in historic, indigenous contexts.
 Travis is especially interested in the transformation and reconstruction of native identities in a colonial framework.
 His field experiences include one field season at the Eastern Pequot Tribal Nation field school in Connecticut, as well as two field seasons in the Colca Valley, Peru.
 Travis is currently working on an honors thesis based on research he conducted with Professor Wernke this past summer in the Colca Valley.
 His thesis is based on excavations at an Inka administrative center at the site of Malata, and explores the effects of both the Inka and colonial conquests on the relationship between space and identity of those who inhabited the site.
-Travis plans to continue his research interests in graduate school, which he will begin in fall, 2009.
+Travis has gone on to pursue a PhD in anthropology at the University of Michigan.